 The list of apps this client uses is pretty typical – some are among the most widely used apps today.
 Their approaches to data privacy are… let’s say… not as widely compliant.

 Where you live makes a difference.

 Some apps try to deal with GDPR by not dealing with it at all.
-A recent and favourite example:
+A favourite example:

 “[this app is] not GDPR compliant.
 If you are based in the European Union, you are prohibited from using [this app].”